The Inspirador Story: You Don’t Lose a Business to Failure — You Lose It to the Unknown

 The CDC had filed them at the first closing—standard practice for 504 loans.
 But when the buyout never funded, those liens should have been removed.
 Instead, he'd left them intact.
 Confidentiality agreements between the bank and CDC meant he controlled whether they'd ever come off.
 And he wasn't releasing them.

-Together, they formed a wall no lender would cross.
+Together, they formed a lock no lender could pick.

-The 3-year balloon didn't care about court calendars.
+The three-year balloon didn't care about court calendars.

-I watched my seven-year-old daughter twirl in the art gallery without fear or worry.
+My daughter twirled in the art gallery without fear or worry.
 I thought about the future I'd promised her—not in words, but in every brick I'd restored, every beam I'd hung lights from, every event where she'd watched couples celebrate their beginnings.

 The clock was ticking.
-And the future I'd built for my daughter was locked behind a wall of liens he'd intentionally left intact—waiting for the clock to run out.
+And the future I'd built for my daughter was locked behind a wall of liens the CDC president intentionally left intact—waiting for the clock to run out.

 The math didn't work. $250,000 in cash moving through a system designed for transparency.
 Most lenders lose money on defaults—but what if this business model required borrowers to fail?
 What if the real profit came after you'd done all the work, increased the property value, and then...